vojtechruz/vojtechruzicka-blog/src/posts/idea-edu-tools/index.md

 ![Create course](create-course.png)

-Currently, you can select one of the supported languages:
+Currently, you can select one of the supported languages (more are to come):
 - Java
 - Kotlin
 - JavaScript
 - Python
+- Scala
+- Rust

 ### Creating tasks
 Now when the course is created it's time to make individual tasks.
 It's pretty simple.
 Each task consists of three parts.